Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 Generally for untreated concrete (aged at least one month), thorough cleaning and drying are usually all it takes.
 Lucky you.

-The majority of failed coatings comes from the surface being dirty or too wet.
+The majority of failed coatings are the result of the surface being dirty or too wet: poor prep!

 - Don’t use baking soda as it leaves a residue.
 Whatever you use to clean old concrete, bad oil spots that have years of drips may take a few treatments.

 - Dry well.
-This might be a few days to dry in the cracks.
+This might be a few days ( so deep in the cracks can dry).

 - Last prep: Now that it’s clean, look for any holes or cracks.
-Fill them with a good driveway concrete crack filler.
-This one is gravity fed and thin enough to penetrate.
-Great for anchors for bolts etc. Paintable: just sand and clean with rubbing alcohol to allow a good bond to paint.
+Fill them with a good driveway concrete crack filler, a gravity-fed choice and thin enough to penetrate.
+Paintable: just sand and clean with rubbing alcohol to allow a good bond to paint.

 Do I need to prime concrete before painting?
-No, generally, driveway paints for concrete you do not need a primer.
+No, generally, driveway paints made for concrete you do not need a primer.
 My recommendations above do not need primers if the slab is prepped correctly.
+But a primer never hurts.
+The key is good prep!

 Actual painting: the easy part